A (1.999999)-approximation ratio for vertex cover problem: A (1.999999)-approximation algorithm on arbitrary graphs

-Therefore, to produce a VCP performance ratio of 1.999999 for problems with $z_{VCP}^*\geq\frac{n}{2}$, we need a solution for the SDP (4) that does not meet the Property (1).
-To do this, we introduce a new SDP model based on the SDP (4) formulation.
+Therefore, to produce a VCP performance ratio of 1.999999 for problems with $z^*(G)\geq\frac{n}{2}$, we need a solution for the SDP model (3) that does not meet the Property (1).
+To do this, we will introduce a new SDP model, whose optimal solution does not meet the Property (1) unless the induced graph on $V_\varepsilon$ is bipartite.
+In other words, we want to approximately satisfy the conditions of the following theorem while still being able to use the result of the theorem. \\ \\ \textbf{Theorem 5.} It is impossible to have $2t+1$ normalized vectors $v_1,...,v_{2t+1}$, where $v_jv_{j+1}=0$, and $v_j+v_{j+1}=v_{2t+1}+v_1$ ($j=1,...,2t$), and $v_{2t+1}v_1=0$. \\ \textbf{Proof.} Let $U=v_{2t+1}+v_1$.
+Then $\mid U \mid=\sqrt{2}$, and $Uv_j=1$ ($j=1,...,2t+1$).